One area truck driver may not be passing though Mojave anytime soon, because the federal government declared him to be a roadway hazard.

 FMCSA SMS Scores

 This man’s dilemma is no laughing matter.
 Rather, it serves as an important reminder about how much power the FMCSA wields.
 Any agency that can take away your livelihood with the stroke of a pen is not to be trifled with.
 Government watchdogs are not the only entities that keep a close eye on SMS safety scores.
 Insurance companies rely on them as well, to determine policy risk and, therefore, policy cost.

 SMS scores cover a wide range of activities, including:

-Unsafe Driving: This category includes almost all moving violations, like speeding and
+- Unsafe Driving: This category includes almost all moving violations, like speeding and unsafe lane changes.

-Driver Fitness: Most states have very strict rules regarding hours of service and mandatory
+- Driver Fitness: Most states have very strict rules regarding hours of service and mandatory rest periods.

 Safety incidents in other states are considered alongside California violations.